-Brian Cromwell, Sarah Hutchins, and Alli Davidson's successful defense of a client in a political bribery trial was covered in The Wall Street Journal, the Triangle Business Journal, Law360, WFAE, WUNC, The Charlotte Observer, and other media outlets.
+Brian Cromwell and Sarah Hutchins' successful defense of a client in a political bribery trial was covered in The Wall Street Journal, the Triangle Business Journal, Law360, WFAE, WUNC, The Charlotte Observer, and other media outlets.

 The federal trial involved allegations against a political donor of trying to bribe North Carolina's insurance commissioner.
 A jury found the donor, Greg Lindberg, and one of his associates guilty but found Parker Poe's client John Palermo not guilty.